deepesdl/deepesdl-doc/docs/guide/jupyterlab.md

     status.
 There are three different statuses: Building, Completed, Failed
 11. In case the build is failed, click on the build number and have a look into the logs, what went wrong.
-12. Once the build is completed, you need to refresh your browser window, and it will be available in the kernel selection.
+12. Once the build is completed, you need to refresh your browser window to make it available in the kernel selection.
 Instructions how to change the kernel to your custom environment are provided [here](#python-environment-selection-of-the-jupyter-kernel)